gusmd/language-qs/README.md

-# language-vb package
+# language-qs package

-Converted from the ASP VB.net textmate bundle, and then modified to work with VB fully
+Forked from Gorea235:language-vb, which has pretty much everything in common with QS.